ShouravBR/MHP-sim/readme.md

-Some simulation tests with javascript.
+# Monty hall game simulation - to switch or stay?

-* Monty hall game simulation - to switch or stay?
+Simple simulation with javascript